rkd412/rkd412/README.md

 Hello, my name is Robert and I live in Pittsburgh, PA.
-I am a self-taught web developer.
+I am a web developer.
-Finding web development and programming in general has been one of the most enriching experiences of my life!
-I currently work for a niche e-commerce company as a developer.
+I currently work for successful niche e-commerce company as a developer.
+Check out my website at [robertkdavis.com](https://www.robertkdavis.com/) for more information or to get ahold of me!